 Keeping on top of early growth is the best way to stop these weeds colonising by using either of the methods outlines above.
 Alternately, consider installing a heavy duty weed membrane over weeded areas.
 This is especially useful if you are going to leave planting up the area for while.

-Brambles are a total nightmare but early intervention is best to resolve this problem weed for good.
+Brambles are a total nightmare but early intervention is the most effective method in dealing with this problem plant.

 Choose to either eliminate then by natural means or (my last resort) the chemical approach.
 Whichever method you choose spend your time, a slap dash approach will be sure to fail.